Computational Aspects of Nearly Single-Peaked Electorates: Preliminaries

-Escoffier, Lang, and \"{O}zt\"{u}rk present an algorithm that decides whether a given preference profile is single-peaked consistent in time $\card{V}\cdot \card{C}$~\cite{esc-lan-oez:c:single-peak}.
-Their algorithm improves upon the runtime of the original algorithm by Bartholdi and Trick~\cite{bar-tri:j:psychological}.
+Escoffier, Lang, and \"{O}zt\"{u}rk \citeyear{esc-lan-oez:c:single-peak} present an algorithm that decides whether a given preference profile is single-peaked consistent in time $\mathcal{O}(m\cdot n)$.
+Their algorithm improves upon the runtime of the original algorithm by \citeA{bar-tri:j:psychological}.
 The corresponding decision problem is defined as follows.

-\EP{Single-Peaked Consistency} {An election $E=(C,V,\mathcal{P})$.} {Is $\mathcal{P}$ single-peaked consistent?}
+\EP{Single-Peaked Consistency} {An election $E=(C,\mathcal{P})$.} {Is $\mathcal{P}$ single-peaked consistent?}

+If an axis is given additionally in the input, we have the evaluation problem.
+Since \textsc{Single-Peaked Consistency} can be solved in $\mathcal{O}(m\cdot n)$ time, so can \textsc{Single-Peaked Evaluation}.